VulcanJS/vulcan-next/docs/features.md

 Run `yarn run analyze-bundle` to get insight on your Webpack build.

-​

 ## TODO

+i18n
 Error boundary
-Redirection demo
+Redirection demo for private pages
-Up to data apollo
-Debug routes,eg for SSR
+Remove debug routes from bundle
 Document contribution process
 Cleaner debug call (active only when DEBUG=1)
 MUI and i18n in Storybook
-i18n
 Pure JS support (no TS), in cypress, in code, in storybook, in jest...
 PErformance testing?
 Material UI